 Because consuming a meal with stevia does not reduce the blood sugar and insulin response, as is often claimed.

-“Natural” sweeteners such as stevia or agave syrup are processed industrially in the same way as table sugar.
+“Natural” sweeteners such as stevia or agave syrup are processed industrially like table sugar.
 Also, the addictive white crystal comes from “natural” sugar beet.

-Furthermore, agave syrup with up to 97% fructose content is diabetes in liquid form.
+Furthermore, agave syrup with up to 97% fructose is diabetes in liquid form.

 Although stevia may be acceptable for dessert on special occasions, it is not daily during fasting.

-Monk fruit extract has a similar effect to stevia.
+Monk fruit breaks your intermittent fast.
+It extract has a similar effect to stevia.
 It is also extremely sweet – about 200 times sweeter than sugar.

 Coffee can help while intermittent fasting.
-As long as you pay attention to what you are adding, coffee doesn’t break intermittent fasting.
+As long as you pay attention to what you add, coffee doesn’t break intermittent fasting.
 On the contrary, coffee can even boost fasting benefits.

 In the end, it’s up to you.
 If a cup of coffee takes away your hunger during fasting, gives you energy, and makes you feel good, go for it!

 Also, you can drink black or green tea while intermittent fasting.
-But be aware that milk and other additives will have the same effects as with coffee.
+But be aware that milk and other additives to tea will have the same effects as in coffee.

-Since they often contain candied fruit and other hidden sugars, I would pay close attention to the ingredients of herbal tea.
+Since they often contain candied fruit and other hidden sugars, I would pay close attention to herbal tea ingredients.